 The house on the corner of North 24th St. and Ellis Avenue was designed and built by the founders of a local business here in Boise.
-The house has gotten major touch ups to make it look the way it is today, which is a Mediterranean style house with art deco influences, including pale green stucco walls, a flat roof, and Spanish clay tiles over the front door.
+The house has undergone major touch ups to make it look the way it is today, which is a Mediterranean style house with Art Deco influences, including pale green stucco walls, a flat roof, and Spanish clay tiles over the front door.

 The back side of the house features a double patio on the second level looking over the backyard.
 The openings to the patio are half circles and the roof is held up with visible wood overhangs.
 There are large amounts of interesting detail around the house, including the iron window coverings on the front of the house, the stone lion on the front patio, the awnings held up with iron spears, and the wood detailing over the front windows.

 The house was designed by Loys George Peterson and his father, O.E.
 Peterson.
-The pair originally wanted a California version of a Mediterranean style home (ideas Loys had gotten from houses he had seen in California and Arizona), but ended up with a more Mediterranean/art deco style.
+The two men originally wanted a California version of a Mediterranean style home (ideas Loys had gotten from houses he had seen in California and Arizona), but ended up with a more Mediterranean/art deco style.

 Mr. Peterson and his father, a finish carpenter from Europe, designed and built the home in 1936, after Loys Peterson moved here from Idaho Falls to expand his motor business, (Gem State Auto).
-They designed the home, however it is unsure if they put in the manual labor to build the home.
+They designed the home, however it is unsure if they built the home themselves or hired out labor.
 But Mr. Peterson and his father did all of the finish work on the home, along with the design.

 Interesting designs by the Peterson’s within the home include a staircase that goes from the basement to the top floor that has no center support.
 The original house was white with black diamond tiles around the windows and black window frames.
 When the house was being built, they used horses to pull the dirt out to make way for the basement.